 This seems untrue.
 For one thing, I’m alive.
 For another, most people I know are alive.
-Based on the tailgates I went to in college I should’ve been in a hospital bed saying a tearful goodbye to my loved ones years ago.
+Based on the tailgates I went to in college, my heavy drinking should’ve put me in a hospital bed saying a tearful goodbye to my loved ones years ago.
 So take this information with a grain of salt — “science” basically comes out with new findings that everything will either increase or decrease your lifespan about once a month.
 Still, it’s worth noting.

-According to a new paper studying the drinking habits and health of 600,000 people, those over 40 who imbibe beyond what doctors say is the weekly healthy limit of alcohol cut a quarter of an hour off their lives for every extra pint of drinking beer.
+According to a new paper studying the alcohol consumption and health effects of 600,000 people, those over 40 who are drinking alcohol beyond what doctors say is the weekly healthy limit cut a quarter of an hour off their lives for every extra pint of drinking beer.
 Maybe lay off the alcohol intake a bit, yeah?

 Is this true?
 Maybe.
 But who cares.
 The real truth is that how long you live has more to do with genetics and luck than anything else.
-Binge drinking and other unhealthy activity will probably affect the quality of your remaining life, though.
+Binge drinking alcoholic beverages and other unhealthy activity will probably affect the quality of your remaining life, though.
 But unless your daily alcohol use is ripping alcoholic drinks such as vodka shots like a Russian sailor or eating whole stuffed crust pizzas for lunch and dinner, chances are even these super unhealthy dietary guidelines and alcohol’s effects won’t be huge.
 Don’t forget, however, that excessive drinking can actually become alcohol abuse too, okay?

 But, uh, yeah.
-Beer might kill you a little if you have too much of it.
+Too much beer consumption might kill you a little if you have too much of it.
 Maybe moderate consumption should be redefined for all the beer drinkers in the good ol’ United States.
 Stay tuned — forever — for more information.